Fuma419/periodic-dns-resolver/README.md

 - The best test would be to request a new public IP address from your ISP.
 This may be as simple as powering off your modem for 60 seconds and powering back on, or may require a phone call with your ISP's technical support.

 - An easy but incomplete test would be to:
-1. Remove the ufw entried created in step 7.
+1. Remove the ufw entries created in step 7.
 2. Add a dummy IP address to your rule set that is tagged with the DNS address configured in step 4
 ```
 sudo /usr/sbin/ufw allow proto tcp from 192.168.68.100 to any port 6000 comment <your-nodes-dns-address>